2024 Economic Development Annual Report

 Business activity

-Oakville remains focused on attracting new investment, responding to the needs of local businesses, and supporting the town’s commercial districts.
+In 2024, Oakville welcomed several new companies to the community and celebrated the growth of the existing business base.
 Investments in facility expansions and innovation resulted in job creation and economic growth.

 New company arrivals